drvinceknight/pfm/docs/_labsheets/08-linear-algebra.md

    What is the contribution of each player and what is the total contribution for \\(N=50\\)?

-8. Modify the problem of question 7 with the assumption that the contributions are now made by triplets of players so that: business person \\(i\\) and **half** of the contribution of business person
+8. (Optional) Modify the problem of question 7 with the assumption that the contributions are now made by triplets of players so that: business person \\(i\\) and **half** of the contribution of business person
    \\(i+1\\), and **a third** of the contributions of business person \\(i+2\\) is always equal to £5.

-9. Further aspects of linear algebra are called eigenvalues and eigenvectors.
+9. (Optional) Further aspects of linear algebra are called eigenvalues and eigenvectors.
    Read about them and see how to compute them in numpy.

-10. Scipy (another package) and Sympy can also be used for linear algebra.
+10.(Optional) Scipy (another package) and Sympy can also be used for linear algebra.
    Explore those libraries and compare them to numpy.

 # Further resources